EpistasisLab/tpot/README.md

 ### Note for M1 Mac or other Arm-based CPU users

-You need to install the lightgbm package directly from conda using the following command before installing TPOT2.
+You need to install the lightgbm package directly from conda using the following command before installing TPOT.

 This is to ensure that you get the version that is compatible with your system.